 The Bridges of Venice Italy

-At best, there were wooden footbridges without steps whose construction and maintenance was the responsibility of the neighbors.
-During this era, many in Venice moved about on horseback.
+At best, there were wooden footbridges without steps whose construction and maintenance were the responsibility of the neighbours.

-If they began constructing stony bridges only since the XIVth century, the bridges constructed entirely out of metal came after 1800 and are essentially bridges built by the Austrians at the time of their occupation of Venice.
+If they began constructing stony bridges only in the XIVth century, the bridges constructed entirely out of metal came after 1800 and are essentially bridges built by the Austrians at the time of their occupation of Venice.

 Another detail of significance: the bridges of Venice originally had no parapets.